FLMSG Users Manual 3.0

 Save - save the current form as a template file, using the default (or current) filename

 Save As - save the current form as a template file, user provides the filename

 Note: data files and template files for ICS213 are identical.
 The only difference is their location in the computer directory structure and their extension.
 Message files and template files maintain their uniqueness by virtue of their file name.
 If you reuse a filename the old data will be lost.

 The compression panel is at the bottom of the main dialog.
 You can elect to compress any file during transmission.
-Compressed data must be converted to a character set that can be transmitted by fldigi.
-The choices are base-64, base-128 and base-256.
+Compressed data will always be converted to the base-64 character set.
 A limited subset of digital modem types can be selected from the 2nd combo box.
 If flmsg and fldigi are executing concurrently then flmsg will command fldigi to change modem when a new modem type is selected in flmsg.
 Each time these controls are changed (when a change is made to the form itself) the status blocks for transfer size and number of seconds to transfer is updated.

-There are five separate configuration dialog tabs for FLMSG:
+There are six separate configuration dialog tabs for FLMSG: